xaler5/uRWA/README.md

 **Functions:**
 *   `forceTransfer(address from, address to, uint256 tokenId, uint256 amount)`: Forcibly moves tokens.
-*   `changeFreezeStatus(address user, uint256 tokenId, int256 amount)`: Modifies the amount of frozen tokens for a user.
+*   `setFrozen(address user, uint256 tokenId, uint256 amount)`: Modifies the amount of frozen tokens for a user.
-*   `freezeStatus(address user, uint256 tokenId) returns (uint256 result)`: Queries the amount of frozen tokens.
+*   `getFrozen(address user, uint256 tokenId) returns (uint256 amount)`: Queries the amount of frozen tokens.
 *   `isTransferAllowed(address from, address to, uint256 tokenId, uint256 amount) returns (bool allowed)`: Checks if a standard transfer is permissible.
 *   `isUserAllowed(address user) returns (bool allowed)`: Checks if a user is permitted to interact with the token.

 **Events:**
 *   `ForcedTransfer(address indexed from, address indexed to, uint256 tokenId, uint256 amount)`: Emitted when tokens are forcibly transferred.
-*   `FreezeStatusChange(address indexed user, uint256 indexed tokenId, int256 amount)`: Emitted when the freeze status of a user's tokens changes.
+*   `FrozenChange(address indexed user, uint256 indexed tokenId, int256 amount)`: Emitted when the freeze status of a user's tokens changes.

 **Errors:**
 *   `ERC7943NotAllowedUser(address account)`: Reverted if a user is not allowed for an interaction.